 Physical therapy begins very soon after your surgery.
 St. Charles Hospital's expert physical therapists assess and develop an individualized rehabilitation program for each patient.
 Patients with total joint replacement use an assistive device in the weeks immediately following surgery.
 Physical therapists educate patients on the use of an assistive device as well as exercises to strengthen muscles and increase range of motion.

-Once discharged from the hospital, usually after a stay of several days, you will receive physical therapy at home or through one of the hospital's nine outpatient satellite facilities.
+Once discharged from the hospital, usually after a stay of several days, you will receive physical therapy at home or through one of the hospital's eight outpatient satellite facilities.